fishes text index | photo index

 Family Centriscidae

 Where seen?
-Small groups of these strange vertical fishes are sometimes seen on some of our shores at low tide, in deep pools such as in swimming lagoons, among coral rubble or in seagrass meadows.
+This strange vertical fishes are sometimes seen on some of our Southern shores at low tide, in deep pools such as in swimming lagoons, among coral rubble or in seagrass meadows.
+They are also encountered by divers in deeper waters.
 Elsewhere, they may be found in muddy bottoms near mangroves to inshore reefs.
+They often swim head down, presenting a narrow vertical profile that is unfish-like.

 What are razorfishes?